mikeagn/CEC2013/README.md

 - We really want to thank Eduardo Nobre Luis, and Fabricio Olivetti de Franca for providing us a first implementation of the competition in python.
 This version help us to redesign and re-implement the required infrastructure in python.
+- We also thank Francesco Fracchia, for finding and correcting the fitness value accuracy for shubert function

 --------------------------------------------------------------------------------
 -- LICENSE